| ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~Oklahoma's latest farm and ranch news Your Update from Ron Hays of RON for Thursday January 20,

 especially important for farmers to protect their downside with current

+prices for most crops at historically high levels.
 We also talked with Smith about many Delta farmers that have left cotton for corn or soybeans who are reluctant to go back into cotton, the impact of Commodity Funds on ag prices, the food versus fuel debate and the impact of oil prices on ethanol.
 Click on the LINK below to go and take a listen to a very interesting conversation that we had with Sam, Dan and yours truly. | |

-Lucas, Chambliss and Roberts Tell USDA to Get Back to Sound Science on Roundup Ready Alfalfa ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~ U.S.
+| Lucas, Chambliss and Roberts Tell USDA to Get Back to Sound Science on Roundup Ready Alfalfa ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~U.S.

 Representative Frank Lucas (R-Okla.) and U.S. Senators Saxby Chambliss